Vineyard Weed Management

 Herbicides

-When properly used, herbicides registered for use in vineyards can control most weed species.
-In many vineyards, combinations and/or sequential applications of herbicides are required to provide effective, economical control.
+When used correctly, herbicides registered for vineyard use can effectively control most weed species.
+In many vineyards, combinations and/or sequential applications of herbicides are necessary to achieve effective and economical control.
 Before using any herbicide, identify the weed species to be controlled, then read and follow product label directions carefully.
-More commonly growers apply herbicides as vine-strip (the under-vine area) treatments rather than in alleys (the inter-row area).
-It is not necessary to maintain a totally clean strip under the trellis all summer long.
+More commonly, growers apply herbicides as vine-strip (under-vine) treatments rather than in alleys (inter-row).
+It is not necessary to maintain a completely clean strip under the trellis throughout the entire summer.

 Herbicide Treatment Options